Mining and manufacturing

 Bauxite

-Two bauxite mines operate in the Territory on the Gove Peninsula.
-The value of bauxite sold in the Territory increased significantly by 67% to $702 million in 2023-24, reflecting record price growth and increased production.
+2 bauxite mines operate in the Territory on the Gove Peninsula.
+The value of bauxite sold in the Territory increased by 78.1% to $1.25 billion in 2024-25, reflecting a continuation of price growth in 2024-25 and increased sales from stockpiles.
+Production increased through 2024-25 at Rio Tinto’s Gove bauxite mine and Gulkula Mining Company’s Dhupuma Plateau mine.

 Iron ore